link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 weight: 30
 ---

-Before wrapping up this topic, let's see a critical requirement of almost systems - **Rate Limiting**.
+Rate Limiting is an essential component in most systems.

-Basically, **Rate Limiting** restricts the amount of traffic an external entity can send to a system in a time period to ensure:
+At its core, **Rate Limiting** ensures controlled access to a system by limiting the volume of traffic an external entity can send in a specific time period.
+Its primary purposes include:

-- **Fair usage**: prevents a single entity (user/system) or a small group from abusing resources.
+- **Fair usage:** Prevents any single entity (user/system) or group from monopolizing resources.
-- **Stable performance**: traffic spikes easily lead to degraded performance and frustating user experience, restricting traffic help protects from overwhelming resource usage.
-- **Mitigate attacks**: [Denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack), password brute forcing...

-Let's explore two famous rate limiting strategies:
+- **Stable performance:** Protects systems from performance degradation caused by traffic spikes, improving user experience.
+- **Attack mitigation:** Helps defend against [Denial-of-Service attacks (DoS)](https://en.wikipedia.org/wiki/Denial-of-service_attack), password brute-forcing, and more.

+This article dives into popular strategies employed for implementing rate limiting effectively:

 ## Leaky Bucket

-The first algorithm is **Leaky Bucket**.
-Let's imagine we have a bucket having a hole at the bottom, traffic goes into the bucket and leak out the hole.
+The **Leaky Bucket** works much like its name suggests: imagine a bucket with a hole at the bottom.
+Requests flow into the bucket and "leak" at a constant rate.
+Regardless of the intensity of incoming traffic, only a fixed volume is processed.

-Although how big the bucket is, the hole is **unchanged**.
-In other words, despite a lot of incoming traffic, we only allow traffic at a fixed rate
+For example,
+incoming requests are queued,

-For example, a batch of 2 requests is handled for every second.
+with a limit of 2 requests can exit per second.

 ```d2
 grid-columns: 3